 Etchr Sketchbook Review – Super high quality

-But of course, being 100% cotton super high quality paper means they come with a higher price tag.
+Of course being 100% cotton paper means they come with a higher price tag.
 Paying over £40 per sketchbook hurts a little at first, but after a few pages I forget that and just enjoy the experience.

 Painting on super high quality paper makes the experience so much more enjoyable.
 It means I’m never fighting my materials.
 I’m able to do anything I can imagine, within my skill set.
 Have you ever painted on cheap paper that buckles or won’t let you layer (Moleskine)?
 If so you know the pain!
 Painting is hard enough as it is – don’t torture yourself with bad paper.

-Etchr sketchbooks are an investment in yourself, in your journey, and are a joy to use.
+Etchr sketchbooks are an investment in yourself and pleasure to paint in.